corticph/prefix-beam-search/README.md

 The `examples` folder contains three examples of CTC output (2D NumPy arrays) from a CNN-based acoustic model.
 The model is trained on the LibriSpeech corpus (http://www.openslr.org/12).
 When executing `test.py` you should get the following output:

 ```
+examples/example_1518.p
+BEFORE: 0.00016sec, mister qualter as the apostle of the middle classes and we re glad twelcomed his gospe
+AFTER(prob): 0.18531sec, mister quilter is the apostle of the middle classes and we are glad to welcome his gospel
+AFTER(logp): 0.73244sec, mister quilter is the apostle of the middle classes and we are glad to welcome his gospel

+examples/example_99.p
+BEFORE: 0.0001sec, but no ghoes tor anything else appeared upon the angient wall
+AFTER(prob): 0.15459sec, but no ghost or anything else appeared upon the ancient walls
+AFTER(logp): 0.58308sec, but no ghost or anything else appeared upon the ancient walls

 examples/example_2002.p

-BEFORE:
-alloud laugh followed at chunkeys expencs
+BEFORE: 9e-05sec, alloud laugh followed at chunkeys expencs

-AFTER:
+AFTER(prob): 0.16504sec, a loud laugh followed at chunkys expense
-a loud laugh followed at chunkys expense
+AFTER(logp): 0.5361sec, a loud laugh followed at chunkys expense

-examples/example_99.p

-BEFORE:
-but no ghoes tor anything else appeared upon the angient wall

-AFTER:
-but no ghost or anything else appeared upon the ancient walls

-examples/example_1518.p

-BEFORE:
-mister qualter as the apostle of the middle classes and we re glad twelcomed his gospe

-AFTER:
-mister quilter is the apostle of the middle classes and we are glad to welcome his gospel
 ```

 Notice that each of these examples are handpicked.
 Thus, the transcript resulting from the prefix beam search is also the true transcript.